Have you ever been in a traffic accident? Did you lose a very dear one in an unexpected road crash?

 - Uphold lane discipline

-- Be careful during bad weather especially storms ,floods and earthquakes that can result in serious traffic accidents.
+- Be careful during bad weather especially storms, floods, and earthquakes that can result in serious traffic accidents.

 - Maintain a safe distance.

 - Make yourself as visible as possible from the sides as well as from the front and rear.
-You can wear a white or brightly coloured helmet.
+You can wear a white or brightly colored helmet.
 Wear fluorescent clothing or strips.
 Even in good daylight, dipped headlights may also make you more conspicuous.

 - Before changing direction, you should be aware of what is behind and on the sides.
 Look behind you; use mirrors that must be fitted.